NOAA-EMC/UPP/docs/AddNewVariable.rst

                 - TG3 is a vegetation/biomass product (category=0)
                 - Pick an unused parameter number from the table defined by discipline=2 and category=0 (Table 4.2-0-0: https://www.nco.ncep.noaa.gov/pmb/docs/grib2/grib2_doc/grib2_table4-2-2-0.shtml).
-                  The parameter number should not be in use in table 4.2 or the current params_grib2_tbl_new.
+                  The parameter number should not be in use in Table 4.2 or the current ``params_grib2_tbl_new``.
-                  In this case, the unused parameter number 231 was chosen.
+                  In this case, the unused parameter number 251 was chosen.
                 - Add using the NCEP local table (table=1)
-                - Choose an abbreviated parameter name to describe your field (e.g. TG3)
+                - Choose an abbreviated parameter name to describe your field (e.g., TG3)
-                - Add alphabetically to the table as:
+                - Add alphabetically (by variable name) to the table as:

                 ::

-                 2 0 231 1 TG3
+                 2 0 251 1 TG3

-            e) **Add the new variable to the UPP/parm/post_avblflds.xml, which lists all fields available for output in GRIB2 format.** This file is generally not modified unless adding a new field or modifying an existing one.
+            e) **Add the new variable to** ``UPP/parm/post_avblflds.xml``, **which lists all fields available for output in GRIB2 format.** This file is generally not modified unless adding a new field or modifying an existing one.
+Users should indicate the following variable attributes in the XML file:

-                - Post_avblfldidx: the unique array index number used to store this variable.
-The number chosen here is just an example and it is important to pick one that is not yet in use.
+                - ``post_avblfldidx``: the unique array index number used to store this variable.
+The number chosen here is just an example, and it is important to pick one that is not yet in use.
-                - Shortname: name describing the variable and level type
+                - ``shortname``: name describing the variable and level type
-                - Pname: the abbreviation for your variable (should match what is used in params_grib2_tbl_new)
+                - ``pname``: the abbreviation for your variable (should match what is used in ``params_grib2_tbl_new``)
-                - Table info: table used if not standard WMO
+                - ``table info``: table used if not standard WMO
-                - Fixed_sfc1_type: level type
+                - ``fixed_sfc1_type``: level type
-                - Level: Generally only used here if it's a fixed level specific to the variable (e.g. T2m, TSOIL5m)
+                - ``level``: generally only used here if it is a fixed level specific to the variable (e.g., T2m, TSOIL5m)
-                - Scale: precision of data written out to Grib2 file
+                - ``scale``: precision of data written out to Grib2 file

                User procedure
                 - Add as: